← All articles

 Comparison vs Power BI

-Compare UnpackData and Microsoft Power BI for dashboards, internal tools, and data analysis.
-Pricing, features, complexity, and use cases for teams choosing between them.
+Compare UnpackData and Microsoft Power BI for dashboards and tools.
+Pricing, features, complexity, and use cases.

 UnpackData and Power BI both help teams visualize data and make decisions, but they serve different audiences.
 Power BI is Microsoft’s enterprise business intelligence platform with deep analytics, complex data modeling (DAX), and tight Microsoft 365 integration.
 UnpackData is a simpler no-code platform that combines dashboards with internal tool building and workflow automation.